AitMahfoud-Rahma/Supervision-Master2-IA/README.md

-# Supervision-Master2-IA
 Project to supervise a Master's student in Artificial Intelligence (biologie santé) in single-cell analysis and modeling.
-# Welcoming new biologeeks :-)
+# Welcoming new data analyst intern :-)

 This markdown is meant to recapitulate the different steps neded to welcome new (biologeek) colleagues.